What is SCRUM?

 - makes all team members aware of other parts from the system developed, not just the ones assigned to them;

 From all the elements presented above, there is nothing that links this practice only to Scrum.
 It can be used in any software development methodology, general or custom.

 Some (final) thoughts

-Bringing the people together every day improves communication between team member, improves the rate of solving the problems faced during development, and help on building the view of the whole system that every member of the team should have.
+Bringing the people together every day improves communication between team members, improves the rate of solving the problems faced during development, and helps on building the view of the whole system that every member of the team should have.
 These are critical aspects in any software development process.